What CATCH Students Say

 "I'm here for love of learning." — John Lermusik: CNA, EKG Technician

-Why Edmonds CC?
+Why Edmonds College?
 Proximity to home, proximity to the Edmonds waterfront, to relax and look at the Olympic Mountains.

 Before college: Looking for work.